vuestorefront/vue-storefront/packages/core/docs/migrate/2.4.0/commercetools.md

 ## Changes

-- Added `useStore` composable and plugin for creating locale, currency, and country cookies
+- Added `storeGetters`, `useStore` composable and plugin for creating locale, currency, and country cookies
-- Added `forgotPasswordGetters`
+- Added `forgotPasswordGetters` and `useForgotPassword` composable
-- Added `storeGetters`
 - Added `getProductSku` getter to `productGetters`
+- Extended `middleware.config.js` with `inventoryMode` optional property - when added to configuration, Inventory Mode is set on cart creation
 - Added smartphone only promo code input
 - Removed hardcoded link to the category in `SearchResults.vue`
 - Replaced mocked email address in MyProfile password change tab to active user email